Skin Problems in Cats: Owner’s Guide

 Cat bites pose an even greater risk because the teeth break the skin and carry with them all sorts of bacteria from the other cat’s mouth.
 Sometimes little puncture wounds are visible on the skin from where the bite happened.
 Still, often we are unaware of it until a large, fluid-filled lump appears somewhere on the body – an abscess full of pus under the skin!
 Some cats cope very well with abscesses, but be aware there may be a smelly mess when the abscess bursts.
 Others feel very sick from the infection, in which case it’s best to take them to the vet for the abscess to be drained and treated.

-Addressing allergies in cats takes a two-pronged approach: stopping the itch, while taking a strategic approach to working out what is triggering the allergy.
-Left too long, an allergic cat will damage their skin by licking and scratching to relieve the itch, leading to a skin infection.
+Addressing allergies in pets takes a two-pronged approach: stopping the itch, while taking a strategic approach to working out what is triggering the allergy.
+Left too long, an allergic pet will damage their skin by licking and scratching to relieve the itch, leading to a epidermis infection.
 If you think your cat has an allergic skin condition, you should visit your vet promptly to start getting a treatment plan put into action.

 RELATED ARTICLE: Signs your Cat has Allergies